 The only English-language anthology by Pakistani women published in the United States, And the World Changed goes beyond the sensational headlines to reveal the stories of Pakistani women.
 Immigrants and refugees, travelers and explorers, seasoned authors and fresh voices, the twenty-five writers in this volume are as dynamic and diverse as their stories.

+Sixty years have passed since the Partition of India, and it’s clear that Pakistani writers have established their own literary tradition to record the stories of their communities.
 Famed novelist Bapsi Sidhwa portrays a Pakistani community in Houston, Texas, still struggling to heal from the horrors of Partition.
-In Uzma Aslam Khan's tale, a man working in a Karachi auto body shop falls in love with the magical woman painted on a bus cabin.
+In Uzma Aslam Khan’s tale, a man working in a Karachi auto body shop falls in love with the magical woman painted on a bus cabin.
 Bushra Rehman introduces us to a Pakistani girl living in Corona, Queens, who becomes painfully aware of the tensions between established Italian immigrants and their new Pakistani neighbors.
-Author of what the New York Review of Books has hailed as impressive new fiction, Kamila Shamsie comments on the harsh lives of the poor in Pakistan in a story about a servant girl falsely accused of stealing jewelry from her mistress—who also happens to be her best childhood friend.
-Humera Afridi powerfully describes the days following 9/11 when a young woman navigates Manhattan's rubble-filled streets to search for a mosque.
+And during the anti-Muslim sentiment following 9/11, a young woman in newcomer Humera Afridi’s story searches Manhattan’s rubble-filled streets for a mosque.

 Filled with nostalgic memories of Pakistan, critical commentary about the world’s current political climate, and inspirational hope for the future, the stories in And the World Changed weave an intricate, enlightening view of Pakistan, its relation to the West, and the women who travel between the two regions.

-"[And the World Changed] . . . is a welcome addition to the growing corpus of women's writing from the subcontinent. . . .
-Highly Recommended."
+"A welcome addition to the growing corpus of women's writing from the subcontinent. . . .
+Highly Recommended." —Choice Magazine (starred review)